JamesKehr/Initialize-NetworkLab/GEARS-GW setup.md

   version: 2
 ```

-- Change the name server (DNS) addresses to match your network configuration.

 Run this command to apply the change, then press Enter to accept the new config.
 The last output line should read "Configuration accepted." when it works.

 	netplan try